cloud66/help-old/_posts/deployment/proc-files.md

 You can scale your background processes up and down on the process server page.
 On your stack detail page, click the link to your _Process server_ group on your stack detail page.
 Use the <i>+</i> and <i>-</i> buttons to scale your processes up and down.

 You can also scale up a [standalone process server](/managing-your-stack/scaling#process) for more resources.

+<h2 id="pause_resume">Pause and resume background processes</h2>

+On each process server you can pause and resume your background processes!
+You will find that in your stack page under process server.

+* **Pause** is scaling down the processes to zero.
+* **Resume** is scaling them back up to the number of processes there were before pause.